 - Eliminating smoking on domestic air flights

 - Discovering the gene that causes cystic fibrosis

 - Passing the Tobacco Control Act to regulate the manufacture, sale, marketing and promotion of tobacco products

 - Discovering a lung cancer causing oncogene, as well as treatment that inhibits the growth of lung cancer tumor cells

-- We launched LUNG FORCE a nationwide movement to unite women against lung cancer and for lung health
+- Launching LUNG FORCE, a nationwide movement to unite women against lung cancer and for lung health

 Last updated July 27, 2017.